LuXDAmore/nuxt-prune-html/README.md

 ### Advices

-- before setting up the module, try to [Disable JavaScript With Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/javascript/disable) while navigate your website;
+- Before setting up the module, try to [Disable JavaScript With Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/javascript/disable) while navigate your website, **this is how your website appear to a Bot (with this module activated)**;
-- this plugin is made for working with Bots and it uses only the `remove()` method of `Cheerio`;
+- If you `generate` your site it's not possibile to check the *user-agent*, so i choose to always prune HTML (you can disable this behavior by setting the `hookGeneratePage` configuration value to `false`);
-- if you `generate` your site it's not possibile to check the *user-agent*, so i choose to always prune HTML (you can disable this behavior changing `hookGeneratePage` to `false`);
+- If you use some `<client-only>` components, you should prepare a version that is visually the same with the [placeholder slot](https://nuxtjs.org/api/components-client-only/);
-- if you use some `<client-only>` components, you should prepare a version that is visually the same with the [placeholder slot](https://nuxtjs.org/api/components-client-only/);
+- This plugin was thought for Bots and uses only the `remove()` method of `Cheerio`;
-- you can check the website as a GoogleBot, following [this guide](https://developers.google.com/web/tools/chrome-devtools/device-mode/override-user-agent).
+- You can check the website as a GoogleBot, following [this guide](https://developers.google.com/web/tools/chrome-devtools/device-mode/override-user-agent).

 ### Related things you should know

 - It use the [MobileDetect](http://hgoebl.github.io/mobile-detect.js/) library to check if `.is( 'bot' )`, `.match( options.lighthouseUserAgent )` or `.match( options.matchUserAgent )`;
 - Nuxt [hooks](https://nuxtjs.org/api/configuration-hooks/), so the plugin has access to `req.headers[ 'user-agent' ]` only if the project is **running as a server** (ex. `nuxt start`);
-- It use the [Cheerio](https://github.com/cheeriojs/cheerio), jQuery for servers, library to prune the html.
+- It use [Cheerio](https://github.com/cheeriojs/cheerio), *jQuery for servers*, library to prune the html.

 ___